0xdefh/0xdefh.github.io/_posts/2024-10-02-OSINT TTP How to find server behind Cloudflare.md

 ```

 cURL offers a --resolve argument to explicitly map a domain name and port to an IP address instead of using the traditional DNS lookup.
 It must include the port and full domain name.

+**If the site is still host on that server, it will return the content of the website.**

 ## How can you make it harder for the OSINT guys.